-The General Pharmacodynamic Interaction (GPDI) model is a novel model-based assessment approach for quantifying PD interactions,4 which has successfully been combined with the Multistate Tuberculosis Pharmacometric (MTP) model, a semimechanistic model developed to characterize drug effects on different growth states of the TB bacterium.
-The MTP-GPDI approach has been used to identify PD interactions both in vitro and in vivo and has been shown to be superior compared with other approaches for identifying PD interactions.8 A forward translation framework for clinical exposure-response forecasting in EBA studies based on preclinical in vitro information using the MTP model has been successfully developed for rifampicin.
+The General Pharmacodynamic Interaction (GPDI) model is a novel model-based assessment approach for quantifying PD interactions,4 which has successfully been combined with the Multistate Tuberculosis Pharmacometric (MTP) model,5 a semi-mechanistic model developed to characterize drug effects on different growth states of the TB bacterium.
+The MTP-GPDI approach has been used to identify PD interactions both in vitro6 and in vivo7 and has been shown to be superior compared to other approaches for identifying PD interactions8.
+A forward translation framework for clinical exposure-response forecasting in EBA studies based on pre-clinical in vitro information using the MTP model has been successfully developed for rifampicin3.
 In this work, we developed a translational approach which allows for forward translation to extend the framework to predict the efficacy of the drug combination in EBA studies.
 This approach accounted for PD interactions which were identified in vitro using the MTP-GPDI model for rifampicin and isoniazid combination as an example.